-John Paul II, who died at the age of 84 in April 2005, is to be declared a saint alongside John XXIII at a ceremony in the Vatican.
+John Paul II, who died at the age of 84 in April 2005, was declared a saint in 2014 alongside Pope John XXIII at a ceremony in the Vatican.

 Karol Wojtyla's election as Pope in 1978 stunned the Catholic world.
 Not one expert had tipped the 58-year-old bishop of Krakow for the top job.